Danian: Stratigraphic definitions

 The Danian was introduced in scientific literature by German-Swiss geologist Pierre Jean Édouard Desor in 1847 following a study of fossils found in France and Denmark.
 He identified this stage in deposits from Faxe and Møns Klint and named it after the Latin name for Denmark.
 The Montian Stage from Belgian stratigraphy (named after the city of Mons) is now known to be roughly equivalent to the Upper Danian and is considered a junior synonym and is no longer in use.

 The base of the Danian is defined at the iridium anomaly which characterized the Cretaceous–Paleogene boundary (K–T boundary) in stratigraphic sections worldwide.
 A section in El Kef, Tunisia was appointed as a reference profile (GSSP) for this important boundary.
 The Danian is the oldest age of the Paleocene, defined at its base by the K-Pg boundary.
 It is very important because the readily recognized iridium anomaly and primitive Danian planktonic foraminifers define the base of the Danian.
 Danian foraminiferans repopulated the Paleocene seas after the Cretaceous mass extinction (Olsson et al., 1996).
 The first replacement foraminiferan of the Paleogene is the Globigerina eugubina, which is used to define the base of the Danian Age (Stainforth et al., 1975).
 This foraminiferan replaced the Cretaceous genus Globotruncana.

 The top of the Danian Stage (the base of the Selandian) is close to the boundary between biozones NP4 and NP5 from marine biostratigraphy.
 It is slightly after the first appearances of many new species of the calcareous nanoplankton genus Fasciculithus (F. ulii, F. billii, F. janii, F. involutus, F. tympaniformis and F. pileatus) and close to the first appearance of calcareous nanoplankton species Neochiastozygus perfectus.

 The Danian Stage overlaps the Puercan and Torrejonian North American land mammal ages and the Shanghuan and lowest part of the Nongshanian Asian land mammal ages.
 It includes the oldest Mammal Paleogene zones, all included in the 1 - 5 group.

 Paleontology

-Though the non-avian dinosaurs were gone, the mammals and other land animals remained small, most not even bigger than a sheep; however; a few (like Ankalagon saurognathus) reached the size of a medium-sized bear.
+Immediately following the extinction of non-avian dinosaurs, mammals began to rapidly evolve larger body sizes, with the first large mammalian predators like Eoconodon evolving in less than one million years.
 Numerous lineages of modern birds also survived, particularly in the area around Australia but also elsewhere, e.g. Scaniornis of the North Sea region.
 The oceans remained much the same as the Late Cretaceous seas, only that there was less life, few remaining marine reptiles (mostly turtles, choristodera and crocodiles), and other lesser-known animals.

 There are controversial reports of ammonites (mainly of the Scaphitidae class in Turkmenistan) still being around at this time, although they did not survive the Danian age.